 Nevertheless, ambitious sportswomen have little or no choice in many areas.
 Women still resort to men's products when it comes to optimum performance.
 But the dealers' argument that such small quantities do not pay for production will not last forever, because demand is rising.

-Get more information about women in the sports industry at OutDoor by ISPO from 30 June to 3 July in Munich.
+Get more information about women in the sports industry at ISPO Munich from 26 to 29 January in Munich.